Vegan in Tenerife – best vegan eats on the island

 Unit 10 Centro Commercial Playa, Puerto Colon, Costa Adeje, Tenerife, 38660

-Tierra is a must-dine in Tenerife.
-They have a restaurant in Adeje and had another in La Laguna (the one we dined at) which is closed now.
-You should still definitely visit the old town of San Cristobal de La Laguna, a UNESCO World Heritage Site.
 We had a lovely lunch at Tierra as you can see below, the bowls were wholesome and filling.
 Coffee was great and so was the service.
 Loved the restaurant seating area as well.
 Although not everything is plant-based, most options are vegan and there are vegan desserts too.

 Read why Tierra’s vegan meals are so popular on the Canary Green blog!

-Other Suggestions!
+Other Suggestions:

 Tenerife is a fairly large island, so it may not be possible to try out all the places you’d like to.
 I’ve listed places around the island nonetheless, most being in the south but few on the northern coast-side.
-Here are some more options that we think are good:
+Here are some more options that we think are great:

-La Verdulería – we walked by this vegetarian spot when we were in the capital – it was closed and we’d already eaten at Mel Vegan’s.
+• La Verdulería – we walked by this vegetarian spot when we were in the capital – it was closed and we’d already eaten at Mel Vegan’s.
 They have a lovely menu, with vegan options marked.
 Check their page.

-Veggie Penguin – a vegan restaurant that’s open in the afternoon Mon -Wed and Fri – Sat.
+• Veggie Penguin – a vegan restaurant that’s open in the afternoon Mon -Wed and Fri – Sat.
 Located in San Cristóbal de La Laguna.
 They provide healthy plant-based food along with vegan desserts.

-Samelo Veg – a couple run veggie restaurant with a small menu of seasonal food options.
+• Samelo Veg – a couple run veggie restaurant with a small menu of seasonal food options.
 Located on the south-eastern coast.
 Stop here for some take away on your way to the capital!
 Check their opening times before, however.

-Hummus Vegan Tenerife – we did not explore the Northern coast of the island at all but found this vegan café listed on HappyCow website.
+• Hummus Vegan Tenerife – we did not explore the Northern coast of the island at all but found this vegan café listed on HappyCow website.
 Check it out if you happen to visit Puerto de la Cruz.

-Casa Verde – Eco Market serving some vegan bites in La Orotava.
+• Casa Verde – Eco Market serving some vegan bites in La Orotava.

 In addition..